innerdvations/delivery-app/README.md

 ---

 ## 4. Add a GeoPicker for Admin Location Updates

+The GeoPicker component will need to:

+- Shows a map centered on the current position
+- Allows clicking to set a new position
+- Displays the current latitude and longitude
+- Updates the truck's position in the database

 We'll use [React Leaflet](https://react-leaflet.js.org/) to let admins pick a truck's location on a map.